Bård Løken

 Food and accommodation near Torghatten

-If you have built up an appetite visiting Torghatten, you can grab a meal at either Torgarhaugen or Torghatten Camping & Strand Restaurant.
+If you have built up an appetite after visiting Torghatten, you can grab a meal at either Torgarhaugen or Torghatten Camping & Strand Restaurant.
 Both offer accommodation, which is ideal if you want to explore the area.
 There is no reason to hurry.
 Take the time to enjoy the midnight sun from a mountain top, or go kayaking amongst the coastal islands.

 Explore more